rm511130/PCF4CAS/README.md

 Please update the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) with an "x" in the appropriate column.

-Note: if you had to install the pks, kubectl and cf CLIs, you would need to download the binary files from [PivNet](http://network.pivotal.io) and place them under `/usr/local/bin` using `chmod +x` to make them executable.
+Note: if you had to install the pks, kubectl and cf CLIs on a brand-new machine, you would need to download the binary files from [PivNet](http://network.pivotal.io) and place them under `/usr/local/bin` using `chmod +x` to make them executable.

+Congratulations, you have completed LAB-1.

 -----------------------------------------------------